Abstract:

 Objectives We explored the alleviation effect of exogenous 6-benzylaminoadenine (6-BA) on the decline of photosynthetic performance and yield of wheat after low temperature (LT) stress at booting stage, and the appropriate spray concentration.

-Methods A low temperature insensitive wheat variety ‘Yannong 19’ and a not sensitive wheat variety ‘Wanmai 52’ were selected as the test materials in a pot experiment.
-The wheat pots were filled with the 0−20 cm layer soil in a paddy, and burried into soil during the wheat growing periods.
-At the boosting stage, wheat pots were dig out and subjected to low temperature stress in a growing chamber for one day.
-The designed low temperature were −2°C, and 0°C during 18:00−06:00, and 5°C during 06:00−18:00.
+Methods A low temperature insensitive wheat variety ‘Yannong 19’ and a sensitive wheat variety ‘Wanmai 52’ were selected as the test materials in a pot experiment.
+The wheat pots were filled with the 0−20 cm layer soil, and then the potted plants were buried into soil during the wheat growing periods.
+At the boosting stage, wheat pots were dug out and subjected to low temperature stress in a growing chamber for one day.
+The designed low temperatures were −2°C, and 0°C during 18: 00−6: 00, and 5°C during 6: 00−18: 00.
 Then the wheat pots were moved back to the field and sprayed with 10, 20 and 30 mg/L 6-BA solution, and the same amount of distilled water as control, respectively.
 At the booting, grain filling and maturing stage of wheat, the flag leaf samples were collected for the measurements of SPAD, photosynthetic parameters and relative enzyme activities.
-Grain samples were collected since the 10th day of anthesis for the determination of grain filling rate, at maturing stage, yield and 1000-kernal weight were investigated.
+Grain samples were collected since the 10th day of anthesis for the determination of grain filling rate, at maturing stage, yield and 1000-grain weight were investigated.